SrimanCode/Multi-threaded-HTTP-Server/README.md

 ## Project Overview

 This project is an implementation of a multi-threaded HTTP server in C using **pthreads**.
 The server is capable of handling multiple concurrent client connections to process HTTP GET and PUT requests efficiently.
-This was developed as part of an assignment for the CSE 130 course at San Jose State University, Winter 2023.

 ## Goals of the Project